gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I'll try to remember," Noxy promised.

 Indy stood when Grappa Gas did.
 "Will you stay for dinner?"

 He shook his head.
-"Thanks, girl, but I promised your mother I'd, um, peel her potatoes."
+"Thanks, sweetling, but I promised your mother I'd, um, peel her potatoes."
 He winked,
 ignoring Noxy's little 'eww' of disgust.
 Indy smiled and kissed him on the cheek again.